Anthony2511/ecoleinfographie/README.md

 > Main repo for the site of the school of computer graphics of the Province of Liège

 * * *
-**Note:** the school where the course is given, the [HEPL](http://www.provincedeliege.be/hauteecole) from Liège, Belgium, is a french-speaking school.
+**Note:** the school for which the site is made, the [HEPL](http://www.provincedeliege.be/hauteecole) from Liège, Belgium, is a french-speaking school.
 From this point, the instructions will be in french.
 Sorry.
 * * *

 ## Présentation